What’s Praxis Teacher Research?

 How do I get started?

-Click the ‘Inquiry template’ tab above.
-Use this to structure your post.
-Write your post, and when it’s ready click ‘submit for review’.
+First you need to register – it’s free to do so.
+Then click the ‘Submit Inquiry’ tab and start writing!
+The ‘Suggested Format’ tab contains some suggested headings and prompt questions.
+When it’s ready, hit the ‘submit for review’ button.
 We’ll get back to you as soon as we can, either with suggestions for improvement or to confirm that we have approved the inquiry for publication on the site.

 And that’s it!